-□ Doctoring Peer Mentor Program
+Doctoring Peer Mentor Program

 The goal of the Doctoring Peer Mentors (DPMs) is to provide peer support to Year 1 medical students during important curricular milestones in the first semester of Doctoring.
 The goal of the program is to: 1) develop a cadre of Year 2 near-peer mentors equipped to provide clinical skills feedback and facilitate small group discussions, 2) provide near-peer mentorship to Year 1 students navigating a variety of new curricular experiences during Doctoring, and 3) develop opportunities for additional clinical skills practice for Year 1 medical students.
 Rising Year 2 students can nominate a peer or self-nominate at the end of the Year 1 based on their contributions to Doctoring small group discussions and their organizational, interpersonal, and clinical skills.
 Four individuals are selected to serve as coordinators and an additional cohort of students are selected to serve as DPMs.
-Two to four DPMs are assigned to 17 of the 18 Doctoring small groups and the four coordinators are assigned to the final 18th Doctoring small group.
+Two to four DPMs are assigned to 17 of the 18 Doctoring small group.
 DPM responsibilities include the following:

-- Meet with designated Year 1 small group faculty and student mentees at the beginning of the semester to introduce the program - Send email check-in correspondences to students during the semester and prior to the first community mentor and Assisted Living Facility (ALF) visits - Participate in two mock OSCEs

-• Facilitate optional small group debriefs on difficult topics for Year 1 medical students throughout the semester
+- Meet with designated Year 1 small group faculty and student mentees at the beginning of the semester to introduce the program - Send email check-in correspondences to students during the semester and prior to the first community mentor visit and OSCE. - Participate in mock OSCEs - Facilitate optional small group debriefs on difficult topics for Year 1 medical students throughout the semester